nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/modifyrewardfunction.md

 **NOTE**

-Since you are using a Jupyter Notebook in an Amazon SageMaker Notebook Instance you can import modules to create robust reward functions.
+Since you are using a Jupyter Notebook in an Amazon SageMaker Notebook Instance you can import modules to create robust reward functions or add functionality to the examples.

 ---

-## Save your reward function artifact file and move to the next activity.

 ### move to jupyter notebook and do the save into s3

+### Save your reward function artifact file and move to the next activity.

 **[Proceed to the next activity](../starttraining/)**